carpentries/instructor-training/_extras/guide.md

     Note that some lessons (e.g., the Software Carpentry R lesson using inflammation data) have supplementary episodes.
     Do not pick from those.
-*   If a trainee wants to demo for both SWC and DC, allocate two slots for them, but set up schedule that does **not** have them teaching twice in a row.

 ### Shortly Before the Demo